the-expanse/SideQuestWiki/Updated-my-Quest-recently-and-now-it-won't-connect-to-SideQuest.md

 option and install it
 ![](https://cdn.discordapp.com/attachments/625267367513030656/638791603011715083/unknown.png)

-if it dose not appear try to un-check "show compatible drivers" and look for it then after that restart your PC and the issue should be resolved.
+Then you should be functional, Just re launch SideQuest and connect with your viable cable/cord if you still have any issues restart your PC and the issue should be resolved.

 If you see this popup at any point just click yes
 ![](https://cdn.discordapp.com/attachments/541467913857662995/638831232360120391/unknown.png)